capsidjs/capsid/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/capsidjs/capsid.svg)](https://greenkeeper.io/)
 [![npm](https://img.shields.io/npm/v/capsid.svg)](https://npm.im/capsid)

-> Class driven component framework

-`capsid` is an UI framework for creating components written in JS classes.
+> A library for component-based DOM programming

+`capsid` is a library for doing component-based DOM programming.

 `capsid` doesn't generate DOM nodes.
 Rather, it binds behaviors to existing DOM nodes.
 See [Hello world](https://codepen.io/kt3k/pen/MmYxBB) or [Timer](https://codepen.io/kt3k/pen/YVPoWm) examples.

-`capsid` encourages the declarative programming by the use of decorators.
+`capsid` uses decorators to help doing declarative DOM programming.
 See [Button](https://codepen.io/kt3k/pen/RVNOvM) or [Mirroring](https://codepen.io/kt3k/pen/VbvKNp) examples.

-`capsid` is very different from lately popular frameworks like React or Vue.
-Those frameworks update DOM nodes based on markups written in their DSL (jsx or vue's markup). `capsid` takes very different approach for creating components.
-It never creates or updates DOM nodes automatically, but let the framework users do it. `capsid` just helps organizing the event handlers and the DOM nodes relationships.
+`capsid` is very different from the popular frameworks like React, Angular or Vue.
+Those frameworks update DOM nodes based on markups written in their DSL (jsx or custome markup). `capsid` doesn't define its own markup DSL.
+Rather `capsid` helps adding behaviors (like event handlers) to certain type of DOM Nodes based on component definitions.

-`capsid` recommends the use of [flux][] design pattern.
-In `capsid`, you don't need any framework or library to apply flux pattern to your app.
-You can just use [@emits](https://github.com/capsidjs/capsid#emitseventname) and [@notifies](https://github.com/capsidjs/capsid#notifieseventselector) decorators for making unidirectional data flow among your components.
+`capsid` is a __view__ library and agnostic about data flow, but there's officially maintained library [evex][], which is like redux for react or vuex for vue.

+[evex][] is a pattern to realize [flux][] using DOM Events and also a library to implement [evex][] pattern.
+Please check [evex][] repository for details.

 # Features

-- It's an **UI framework**.
+- It's an **UI library**.
 - It has **no dependencies**, but plays nice with `jQuery`.
 - **no virtual dom, no templates**
 - **small APIs**: **5 APIs** & **5 decorators**